Juan Sebastián Elcano

-Despite his achievements, information on Elcano is scarce and he is the subject of great historiographical controversy, because of the scarcity of original sources which illuminate his private life and personalty.
+Despite his achievements, information on Elcano is scarce and he is the subject of great historiographical controversy, because of the scarcity of original sources which illuminate his private life and personality.
 Even in Spain, for example, the first biographies about him were written in the second half of the 19th century, after three centuries of neglect by historians.

 Following his success, the king entrusted him with another large expedition to the Spice Islands, headed by the nobleman García Jofre de Loaisa, which was not completed.
-Elcano died in the Pacific Ocean during this venture.
+Elcano died of scurvy in the Pacific Ocean during this venture.

 Name

 Elcano's name has been written in different ways by historians.
 Although today in the Basque language the form "Elkano" is used, his signature seems to read Delcano, or possibly Del Cano, although it is difficult to be sure: Enrique Santamaría shows that his lack of dexterity when signing his name leads him to leave gaps between the letters, so sometimes he signed "del ca no".
 In Spanish historiography it most commonly has been interpreted as "Del Cano" (or de Cano), but also as simply "Cano".

 However, near Getaria (today between Zarautz and Aia) is the neighborhood of Elkano, where the surname is "Elkano" or "Elcano".
 For this reason, "Elcano" has been used as a surname in Spanish and "Elkano" in Basque to indicate that it was from the Elkano lineage.

 Mitxelena, in his book Apellidos vascos, interprets the surname Elkano from Basque.
 Between the suffixes -ano and -no, he provides arguments for the latter, the diminutive suffix.
 He proposes that the first part of the surname is elge.
 Mitxelena reconstructs the previous form of this elge, and argues that the surname Elkano developed from the association of these two morphemes and that it is also a toponym.
 It exists in different areas of the Basque Country as a minor place name, but also as the name of a village in Navarre.